Continuum Robot Localization using Distributed Time-of-Flight Sensors: Experimental Setup

 \section{Experimental Setup}

 The experimental setup, shown in Fig.~\ref{fig:experiment_setup}, comprises a cube-shaped environment (\SI{70}{cm} $\times$ \SI{70}{cm} $\times$ \SI{60}{cm} W$\,\times\,$D$\,\times\,$H), four OptiTrack cameras, a set of objects and a soft, continuum robot arm.
 The arm consists of three modules, each having three flexures printed out of Thermoplastic Polyurethane (TPU) 82A (Recreus) and a sensorized ring containing three ToF sensors and a gyroscope unit.
 Both the flexures and the ToFs for each module were oriented at \ang{120} from one another, and each module was offset by \ang{60} with respect to the one above it.
-At rest, the robot measures in at \SI{53}{cm} in length, with each segment being approximately the same length.
+At rest, the robot measures in at \SI{53}{cm} in length, with each module being approximately the same length.
+The experimental scene is designed to stress-test the limits of the proposed algorithm, with progressive anomalies increasing in size until localization failure is achieved.